-With over 200km of stunning coastline, Wexford boasts over 25 different beaches, some of them renowned for their Hollywood status, others for the title of longest stretch of golden sand in Ireland and other equally impressive accolades.
+With over 200km of stunning coastline, Wexford boasts over 25 of the best beaches in Ireland some of them renowned for their Hollywood status, others for the title of the longest stretch of golden sand in Ireland and other equally impressive accolades.
 To navigate the list and find your favourite, follow our insider tips for or a beach for every preference.

-> For sunbathing – Most of Wexford’s beaches are plumb with soft sand, and because there’s such a wide choice, within a short drive, they don’t tend to find themselves over crowded.
+For sunbathing – Most of Wexford’s beaches have soft, golden sand and because there’s such a wide choice, within a short drive, they don’t tend to find themselves overcrowded.
 You can’t go past Curracloe Beach, a 13km oasis of golden sand that’s nicely sheltered from the wind or Morriscastle Beach which is sheltered by sand dunes.
-Duncannon Beach also has a designated ‘mile’ of golden sand for sun bathing.
+Duncannon Beach also has a designated ‘mile’ of golden sand for sunbathing.
 Take your pick!

 For activity – Rosslare Strand is a hub of activity for the sporting enthusiast, where you can enjoy kayaking, sailing, or windsurfing amongst other water sports.
 Ballinesker Beach, where ‘Saving Private Ryan’ was filmed, is suited to bird-watching and collecting sea-shells, whilst Carnivan Beach is enclosed either side by cliffs, making it an ideal spot for bodyboarding and other water pursuits.